-Time Management is the process you use to structure your valuable time to ensure you allocate the right duration to tasks and prioritize important work to ensure you hit your targets and goals on time and with the right level of quality.
-Time management requires good forward planning and solid organization skills.
+Time Management is the process you use to structure your valuable time to ensure you allocate the right duration to tasks and prioritize important work to ensure you hit your targets and goals on time and with the right quality level.
+Time management requires good planning and solid organization skills.

 1. Eat That Frog Time Management

-I’ve been an entrepreneur for over ten years now, and the single biggest factor in my success has been productivity and organization, so I feel like I have a lot to say about making Mondays more productive, which you could add to your article.
+I’ve been an entrepreneur for over ten years now.
+The single biggest factor in my success has been productivity and organization, so I feel like I have a lot to say about making Mondays more productive, which you could add to your article.